-- The external auditors' annual report was not delayed by COVID and was considered at council in September 2021.
+- 14.1 The external auditor's annual report was not delayed by COVID and was considered at council in September 2021.
 It was referred on to Audit Committee (on the accounting and financial aspects) and Governance & Risk Committee (on its wider-scope audit work) for further scrutiny.
-The auditor's report highlighted a concern in relation to financial sustainability based on a national assessment of risk to all councils and the effects of COVID.
+An amber assessment was made in relation to financial sustainability.
+That reflected the ongoing challenge facing all local authorities and the significant level of risk and uncertainty outside the council's control which could impact its ability to deliver savings, all of which had been exacerbated by the ongoing impact of Covid-19.
+One action was identified by the auditor in relation to accounting for assets subject to revaluation.
 An action was agreed to address that issue and it was completed by its due date in January 2022.
 An unqualified audit opinion was issued.
-The report concluded that the council continued to demonstrate good practice in forward financial planning, good financial management arrangements, and continued to demonstrate good financial control of the in-year budget. - The key features of good governance were found to be in place and operating effectively.
+The report concluded that the council continued to demonstrate good financial control of the in-year budget. - 14.2 The key features of good governance were found to be in place and operating effectively.
 The council was again found to have responded quickly to ensure that governance arrangements were appropriate and operating effectively during the global pandemic.
 The report stated that a number of key characteristics of Best Value were in place, including effective performance monitoring and robust governance arrangements.
 The Council's arrangements for performance monitoring, improvement and self-assessment were found to be back on the normal planned schedule for reporting following the impact of Covid-19.
 The council was reported to have a culture of improvement and a commitment to self-assessment of its performance to ensure that services remain focussed on improvement.
 Council services continued to perform well compared to other councils.
 The auditor gave green assessments against Value for Money, Financial Management and Governance and transparency.
 It gave an amber assessment for Financial Sustainability which reflected the ongoing challenge facing all local authorities and the significant level of risk and uncertainty outside the council's control which could impact its ability to deliver savings. - 14.3 In partnership with other scrutiny bodies the auditor participates in the Local Area Network (LAN) to identify any risks requiring external scrutiny and agree the council's local scrutiny plan (LSP).
 The auditor acts as the LAN lead for the council's shared risk assessment process.
 The LAN met on 1 March 2021 to discuss the 2021/22 shared risk assessment.
 The LAN concluded that no additional scrutiny requirements were identified and that no local scrutiny plan would be published.